Me and my sneakers, from childhood to adolescence (part 1) – Carte blanche to… Nicolò

 "But you look like a tramp Nicolò, you can't go out like that!"

-To which I responded, very candidly:
+To which I replied, very candidly:

-child tracksuit addidas tortoise nicolo
+child tracksuit addidas turtle nicolo

-However, I was careful about my appearance.
+Yet I was careful about my appearance.

-However, one room was an exception...
+On the other hand, one piece was an exception...

 This article will be published in three parts.